Attendance, Punctuality and Absence

 Please email firstname.lastname@example.org by 9:30am on each day of absence with your child’s name, class and reason for absence.
 If you are unable to email then please call the school by 9:30am.
 If you are unsure if your child is able to come back into school after a minor illness, please contact one of the Family Support Workers who may be able to offer some verbal assistance.

-For Diarrhoea and sickness, your child is welcome back to school 24 hours after the last time they were either sick or the last time they had diarrhoea.
+In instances of diarrhoea and sickness, your child is welcome back to school 24 hours after the last time they were either sick or had diarrhoea.